 I've met people who survive on spreadsheets.
 With a flash and a swish and a zing (and an arsenal of carefully constructed formulas), life and business move forward with ease.

 But there's a cap to how much you can achieve with spreadsheets alone.
 If you want to do something with your data—more than just store it—you want a database tool.
-While philosophies on databases may differ, our goal is to present the best database software to help you keep all your business information in one place, create relationships between the data, and then build something with those relationships.
+While philosophies on databases may differ, my goal is to present the best database software to help you keep all your business information in one place, create relationships between the data, and then build something with those relationships.

 The 6 best database-powered app builders

-Airtable for people who love spreadsheets
+Airtable for people who use spreadsheets for everything